shaydan12/SOC-Analyst-Home-Lab/README.md

 ![image](https://github.com/user-attachments/assets/39dbb3a2-ee6a-4a74-931f-310d29b5f95f)

-I installed the Elastic Agents onto the Windows and Linux servers which I want to monitor.
-The agents are connected to a fleet which manages multiple agents within a centralized location, making configuration and policy creating easier.
+I installed the Elastic Agents onto the Windows and Linux servers that I want to monitor.
+The agents are connected to a fleet which manages multiple agents within a centralized location, making configuration and policy creation easier.

 ![image](https://github.com/user-attachments/assets/aa9828db-1889-4f6c-8259-5a7baba45d49)